rakshithasuresh/repo2/README.md

 # repo2
-maven project
 Trying out a Java based web-app with Maven.